Key Takeaways

 Monitor traffic

 Monitoring traffic allows you to assess click-through rates from search engine results pages (SERPs).
 A decrease in CTRs could indicate that your website is no longer appearing prominently in search results or that your meta titles and descriptions are not compelling enough.
-This could lead to a loss of organic traffic over time.

 How to monitor traffic to detect potential losses of rankings and organic traffic:

-Set Up GA4, Google Search Console, and Morningscore (or Similar Tools) to track rankings and traffic data with different sources that detect changes in organic traffic.
+Set up GA4, Google Search Console, and Morningscore (or similar tools) to track rankings and traffic data with different sources that detect changes in organic traffic.

 Regularly Review Organic Traffic Reports: Take time to review organic traffic reports in Google Analytics and Google Search Console.
 Look for trends, patterns, and changes in organic traffic metrics over time.